 This trip report/article first appeared in LOCALadk, Fall edition 2018.
 Fun fact: Adam and I set out to honor the environmental legacy of Bob Marshall and I didn’t even know how to submit an FKT trip report at the time.
 Oddly enough, I’ve had a lot of people ask me about the route since I completed it and I think it would be fitting to put it down officially.
 Bob Marshall finished the route in roughly 20 hours.
-Adam and I began at 7 am and finished at 10:33 pm (15 hours and 33 minutes).
+Adam and I began at 7 am at the Garden trailhead and finished at 10:33 pm (15 hours and 33 minutes) at the LOJ parking lot.
 To my knowledge, we have the fastest time, but who knows?
 It can certainly be done faster… go for it!
 We were unsupported for 95% of the hike and got Gatorade and bananas from my husband between Wright and the Loj.
 So, we’re listed as supported.

 The light fades.
 Against a slab of smooth rock, I drop into a modified downward dog and stretch my calves.
 Over my shoulder, I study the domed summit of Colden.
 Bathed in alpine glow I estimate another hour of daylight before headlamps need to be clicked on.
 I look down the steep trail and search for the neon glow of my hiking partner’s t-shirt, but there is no sign of Adam.
 His absence does not alarm me.
 In the past two miles we’ve ascended 2000 feet and we’re both hiking at our own pace.
 The autumn chill settles on my skin and raises goosebumps.
 It feels good.
 I fuel up with a few gulps of iodine water and stuff half of a chocolate chip Clif bar in my mouth.
 On tired legs, I push to the col between Iroquois and Algonquin.